openoms/bitcoin-tutorials/BTCPayServer/BTCPayServer_on_the_RaspiBlitz.md

 * create the btcpayserver configuration
 `sudo nano /etc/nginx/sites-available/btcpayserver`

-* Paste the following, make sure you change the domain name to yours
-* Change all 4x `btcpay.example.com`
+* Paste the following, make sure you change the domain name to yours.
+Change all 4x `btcpay.example.com`
     ```
     ## start of Nginx config